-As New Narrative’s Head of Digital, part of my job involves scouring the internet to find out the latest trends and developments in digital marketing.
+As New Narrative’s Head of Data Insights, part of my job involves scouring the internet to find out the latest trends and developments in digital marketing.
 Having read hundreds of blogs, listened to numerous podcasts and signed up for dozens of free trials, there is certainly plenty of information out there.

 i.
 Content Strategy